MEET THE TEAM

 For the past few years, Nate has supported his longtime client and friend, Michel, bringing him to the shelter to volunteer with the cats.
 That connection led to a new chapter—joining the team at Pope Memorial as a full-time staff member working with dogs.

-Now approaching his first full year at the shelter, Nate has become a key part of the canine care team.
+Now approaching his third full year at the shelter, Nate has become a key part of the canine care team.
 His calm presence, dedication, and compassion help ensure every dog is safe, loved, and well cared for during their stay.
 He’s proud to work alongside a knowledgeable and committed crew, all focused on finding the best possible homes for each pup.

 Whether he’s walking dogs, helping with training, or just spending time making sure they feel comfortable, Nate brings heart and reliability to everything he does.
 Be sure to stop by and say hello—he’s always happy to chat and introduce you to your next furry best friend.